SafeStrongSport Chapters

 Kotaro Kunimoto, President of the Japan Student Chapter.
 Kotaro is a dedicated student-athlete and 5-star rated tennis player with a strong interest in sports medicine and injury prevention.
 After suffering a back injury, he became passionate about promoting athlete safety and raising awareness about the importance of proper training, recovery, and long-term health in sports.
 Through his experience, he hopes to help other athletes avoid preventable injuries and continue pursuing the sports they love safely.

-Fredrick Okafor, President of Nigeria Student Chapter Fredrick is a student at Chrisland School at Lagos Nigeria.
+Fredrick Okafor, President of Cameroon Student Chapter Fredrick is a student at Chrisland School at Cameroon.
 Fredrick is a soccer player.
 He is in Chrisland school soccer team.
 Fredrick promotes injury prevention strategies for safe sports participation.

 Chapter in Mexico